LEA Grating Acuity Test

 • Bring the grating slowly closer to the person/child until he can perceive the orientation of the grating.

 • Use the 4 different orientations when defining the threshold distance.
-To turn the grating, turn the evenly grey surface toward the subject.
+To rotate the grating into a new orientation, turn the evenly grey surface toward the subject.
+Rotate the grating and then turn the grating in its new orientation toward the adult/child.
 Ask the person to respond by showing the orientation of the lines with his hand or with the keycard grating.
 Some children can use only horizontal and vertical orientations.

 • The direction of the lines should be varied randomly.
 It is wise not to show the same direction a second time immediately after the first presentation or to show the lines in a direction that the person has just used in his (wrong) answer because people tend not to repeat an answer.
 Therefore the use of two presentations of the same orientation of the lines is likely to lead to a wrong answer to the second presentation.